luapower/luapower.github.io/problem-solution.md

 You don't have instant search in most of them (sublime text excepted), but you have to "navigate" them instead (this is true for GUIs and it's true for the command line as well).
 Also, one of the major reasons for directory hierarchies is structuring information for human consumption (learning).
-In the case of a module distribution, the structure of a package is the same for all packages, thus juxtaposition of files doesn't add any complexity to the structure.
+In the case of a module distribution, the structure of a package is the same for all packages.
+Thus the juxtaposition of files from many modules doesn't make things less organized.
 If you feel uneasy about a long flat list of files, try organizing them into directories, learn the structure of the information, then put them back.

-Philosophy aside, having all modules in the same directory is the way Lua's `require` works by default, which means we don't need to have a custom `require` loader to find modules.
+Philosophy aside, having all the modules in the same directory is the way `require()` works by default, which means there's no need to have a custom `require` loader to find modules.

+The downside is that we have to use git with gloves sometimes.

 ## BINARIES